Slaeg/basic_recipe_page/README.md

 The basic spec was 3 recipes but I plan to add more in the future as I had always wanted to collect all of the recipes that I use at home in one easy place for reference or for when someone like my Mother-inlaw asks for a recipe.

-I also intend on adding style to the project as I learn how to do such things.
+I also added some styles and more recipes